 - (i) the disputed domain name is identical or confusingly similar to a trademark or service mark in which the Complainant has rights; - (ii) the Respondent has no rights or legitimate interests in respect of the disputed domain name; and - (iii) the disputed domain name was registered and is being used in bad faith.

 A. Identical or Confusingly Similar

-The disputed domain name is identical to the Complainant's Mark.
+The Panel finds that the disputed domain name is confusingly similar to the Complainant's Mark.